Calderdale history timeline 1900 - 2000AD

 mill town.

-from the 70s, the physical shape and layout of the area can be seen
+The physical shape and layout of the area can be seen

 largely as the product of commercial and industrial activity which

 had lost its momentum before the first world war.
+In

 Although